Chiplun: Geography

 The city lies near the source of the Vashishti river.
-To the east of the city lie the Western Ghats and to the west lies Guhagar taluka which was carved out of Chiplun taluka.
+To the east of the city lie the Western Ghats and to the west lies Guhagar taluka, which was carved out of Chiplun taluka.
 The region has a tropical climate.
 The 'rainy season' — the monsoon lasts normally from June until October.
 The Koyna Hydroelectric Power Project Stages III and IV are situated near Chiplun.

-Parshuram legend
+Religious significance

-Chiplun was believed to have the first home of the Konkanasth or Chitpavan Brahmans.According to local folklore, after claiming Konkan region from the aggressive sea, people were supplied with sixty ponds and sixty gardens by Parashuram, the sixth incarnation of Hindu god Vishnu.

-Parshuram is believed to be the founder and creator of the Chitpavan Brahman community.
+Chiplun was believed to have been the first home of the Konkanasth or Chitpavan Brahmins.
+According to local folklore, after claiming the Konkan region from the aggressive sea, the people were supplied with sixty ponds and sixty gardens by Parashurama, the sixth incarnation of the Hindu god Vishnu.
+Parashurama is believed to be the founder and creator of the Chitpavan Brahman community.

 History

 Chiplun was initially ruled by the Satavahanas, Shakas, Kshatrapas, Kalachuris, Chalukya, and Rashtrakutas.
-Later it was ruled by the Kadambas & Traikutas followed by the Delhi Sultanate, Marathas and Peshwas majorly.
+Later it was ruled by the Kadambas and Traikutas followed by the Delhi Sultanate, Marathas and Peshwas majorly.